Carlos de Morais Camisão

 Carlos de Morais Camisão (8 May 1821 – 29 May 1867) was a Brazilian colonel of the Paraguayan War.
-He was one of the leaders of Laguna, with Alfredo d'Escragnolle Taunay.
+He was one of the leaders of the retreat from Laguna, with Alfredo d'Escragnolle Taunay.
 He took command of the Brazilian force counter-attacking the Paraguayan invasion during the Mato Grosso Campaign, but died of cholera during the retreat.

 Biography

 He was born in Rio de Janeiro and died in Jardim.